 What qualities make someone particularly successful in supply chain?

 What do you think is the biggest challenge that people in supply chain face today?

-Working hard, late, and long, while having a healthy home life.
+Working hard, late and long while having a healthy home life.
 A serious focus on your profession is a requirement to becoming a leader and to attain the greatest passion for what you do.
 However, do not allow yourself to forget about the importance of family and your own health.
 I run early in the morning, daily; 4:45 a.m. to be exact.
-Before every high pressure situation that I know I'm going to face, I run an extra 3 miles so that I have the physical and emotional spirit, strength, and self-control that good exercise gives to the mind and body.
+Before every high-pressure situation that I know I'm going to face, I run an extra three miles so that I have the physical and emotional spirit, strength, and self-control that good exercise gives to the mind and body.
 And, yes, I go to sleep early.

 Tell us something interesting about yourself that your students may not know about you.